-- Results of odour sampling collected during this reporting period indicate the odour emission rate remains consistent to the results from the previous reporting period. - Smoke testing results conducted throughout this reporting period have consistently indicated that there are no other potential fugitive emission release pathways from the waste shed area, apart from the entrance doorway.
+• Results of odour sampling collected during this reporting period indicate the odour performance of the roof discharge stack remains consistent with original design performance documented in the Air Quality Impact Assessment (Wilkinson Murray, 2014).

+- Smoke testing results conducted throughout this reporting period have consistently indicated that there are no other potential fugitive emission release pathways from the waste shed area, apart from the entrance doorway. - The Terminal received a decrease in odour complaints compared to the previous reporting period.
+See Section 2.8 for further details.